jakatz87/Election_Analysis/README.md

          # Print the county votes on the text file.
         txt_file.write(county_results)
 ```
-Inside that "for" loop, we find which county has the highest turnout depending on "if" the votes in the list by county `cvotes` are higher than the previous county total, `county_turnout`, which was set to 0 when initialzed.
+Inside that "for" loop, I find which county has the highest turnout depending on "if" the votes in the list by county `cvotes` are higher than the previous county total, `county_turnout`, which was set to 0 when initialzed.
 By default, the first county read will be have the highest turnout, then that amount will be the comparitive value for the next iteration in the loop.
 The county with the highest turnout will remain until a `cvotes` amount is greater and becomes the new comparitive amount.
 ```
 # Write an if statement to determine the largest voting county and get its vote count.
         if (cvotes > county_turnout): #this changes cvotes for the first name. county_turnout = cvotes  #then it holds that value for the loop until it is met again, if ever. county_largest = county_name  #the highest cvote count in the dictionary is linked to the name.
  ```
- We can now print the results:
+ I can now print the results:
  ```
   # Print the county with the largest turnout to the terminal.
     largest_county_summary = (